All Products

 3. task-finished event: Task finished

-After ending the task, you can close the WebSocket connection and exit the program.
-Or you can reuse the WebSocket connection to start a new task by sending another run-task instruction (see Connection overhead and connection reuse).
+After the task ends, close the WebSocket connection and exit, or reuse the connection to send a new run-task instruction (see Connection overhead and reuse).

 Example: